 The final weights produced for this survey accounted for the dual frame sample design and aligned the sample to match the population parameters of the adult population in New Hampshire.
-The final survey dataset contains two final weight variables, including a full sample weight (TOT_WGT) and a weight just for the respondents who answered the survey after the inclusion of questions Q25 and Q26 (SUB_WGT).
-The design of both sample weights is the same and described below.
+The final survey dataset contains a full sample weight variable for all respondents (TABLEWT).
+The design of this weight is described below.